Little Theatre Movement: Playwrights

-By encouraging freedom of expression, staging the works of talented young writers, and choosing plays solely on the basis of artistic merit, the little theatres provided a valuable early opportunity for such playwrights as Eugene O'Neill, George S. Kaufman, Elmer Rice, Maxwell Anderson and Robert E. Sherwood.
+The little theatre movement featured works by emerging various writers selected for their artistic skills.
+These venues provided performance opportunities for playwrights including Eugene O'Neill, George S. Kaufman, Elmer Rice, Maxwell Anderson and Robert E. Sherwood.

 Film

+An art house cinema designed by Wolfgang and Pola Hoffmann, the Little Carnegie Playhouse in New York City was an austere exemplar of American modernism that opened in 1928 with the U.S. premiere of Sergei Eisenstein's Ten Days That Shook the World.

 The 1920s was one of the most critical periods in the United States for the showing of foreign films.
-Films from several European countries were exhibited throughout the U.S. It is important to note that prior to World War I, many European films were shown in the United States.
+Films from several European countries were exhibited throughout the U.S. Prior to World War I, many European films were shown in the United States.
 However, the 1920s was crucial because European films laid down the foundation for the American independent film culture, also known as the Little Theatre Movement.

 Several people disliked the American film industry for moral or social dilemmas.
 The Little Theatre Movement served to oppose Hollywood and the film industry; they dismissed Hollywood's mass production and creation of films to appeal to the largest possible audience.

 The Little Theatre Movement's focus was on creating fine art, focused not on commercial purposes, but rather, on artistic, historical, or political content.
 European films were screened often since there were not a lot of alternatives to major Hollywood productions.
 These theaters appealed to the upper class and radicals who were isolated from Hollywood.
 Audience members were encouraged to discuss the films after they were shown.

 There was an outstanding increase in Little Theatres that specifically screened European films from 1926 to 1929.
 The films were believed to be of "perceived artistic superiority to Hollywood Films," which coined the concept of the European Art Film.
 Eventually, the term "art film" became very loose and society started seeing any film not produced in Hollywood as "art".

-The way the term "art film" was used in the United States lead to more critical thinking on film.
+The way the term "art film" was used in the United States led to more critical thinking on film.
 The Little Theatre Movement gave birth to the Golden Age of the International Art Film (1950-1960s), when directors like Ingmar Bergman, Jean-Luc Godard, and Michelangelo Antonioni became popular in the United States.